ibon-developments/giveliback/README.md

 * Install the required Python modules `pip install -r requirements.txt`
 * cd giveliback
 * npm install
+* Initiate the Quorum nodes `quorum_bin\geth --datadir qdata/node1 init genesis.json 2>>qdata/logs/node1.log` for node 1 and `quorum_bin\geth --datadir qdata/node2 init genesis.json 2>>qdata/logs/node2.log` for node 2
+* Launch the nodes `geth --datadir=qdata/node1 --raft --emitcheckpoints --raftport 50401 --unlock 0 --password password.txt --config config.toml 2>>qdata/logs/node1.log` for node 1 and `geth --datadir=qdata/node2 --raft --emitcheckpoints --raftport 50402 --unlock 0 --password password.txt --config config.toml 2>>qdata/logs/node1.log` for node 2
-* Initiate the python code `python cherrypy_server.py` and a webserver will be listening on localhost:8888
+* Initiate the python code `python cherrypy_server.py` connected to the node 1 and a webserver will be listening on localhost:8888
+* Initiate the python code `python cherrypy_server_2.py` connected to the node 2 and a webserver will be listening on localhost:8889
 * Serving angular code: Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`

 ## User actions
 * Users can create their own libraries of books
-* Users can requests books to other users
+* Users can request books to other users
 * Users can lend books to other users
 * Users can request the lended books to be returned
 * Users can return the lended books (or cancel with a drama unfolding!)